googleads/googleads-shopping-samples/README.md

         client](https://developers.google.com/shopping-content/v2/how-tos/authorizing)
         credentials

-3. Take the example `merchant-info.json` from the repository root, copy it into `$(HOME)/.shopping-content-samples`, and then change its contents appropriately.
+3. Each set of samples uses a different configuration file.
+For the Content API for Shopping, take the example `merchant-info.json` from the repository root and copy it into `$(HOME)/shopping-samples/content`.
+Next, change its contents appropriately.
 It contains a JSON object with the following fields:

     | Field                     | Type   | Description                                    |
     |---------------------------|--------|------------------------------------------------|